Winter Wedding Reception

 - One of the problems with having a hot chocolate bar is figuring out how to keep it warm!
-We ended up renting a large beverage dispenser from the local parks and recreation department that worked perfect.
-It was silver, and went well with our decor.
+We ended up renting a large beverage dispenser from the local parks and recreation department that worked perfectly.
+It was silver and went well with our decor.
 This is pretty similar to what we used.

 - We just purchased a bulk canister of Swiss Miss Hot Chocolate, which seemed to be the most sensible option.

 - We had a few different flavoring options, like Torani Vanilla Syrup, Torani Caramel Syrup, Torani Hazelnut Syrup, and Torani Raspberry Syrup for people to pump into their hot chocolate.